rubberduck203/theupsyde/LeanEstimates/LeanEstimates.md

 ### Short Term Estimation
 ### Long Term Estimation

+---

 ## Assumptions

+- Deliver as soon as it's done, not on a sprint boundary.
+- Work is sliced thinly and reasonably consistently.
+(Stories are small enough to finish in < 1 wk, preferably < 3 days)
+- It's safe to be wrong.
+- Work is sliced vertically.

+---

+## Benefits

+- Nearly zero time spent estimating.
+  - One time investment into a worksheet.
+  - Minimal tracking overhead, none if using a work tracker like Jira or VSTS.
+- Less friction.
+  - No arguing or negotiating estimates.
+- Business people think in numbers.
+Giving them estimates based on data builds trust.

+---

 ## References & Resources

 [//]: # (Link to this slide deck online)